2color/fastify-graphql-nexus-prisma/README.md

 # GraphQL Server with Fastify, Mercurius, Prisma, and Nexus Example

+## ⚠️ Warning!

+This repository is **no longer maintained** and some of the packages may be out of date.

+Nonetheless, there are two patterns in here that I think are still really useful for anyone building a GraphQL API:
+- Code-first GraphQL schema construction.
+I still think this is the way to go if you like type safety and TypeScript.
+I would probably switch Nexus and nexus-prisma for [**Pothos**](https://pothos-graphql.dev/).
+You can learn about this Pothos in [this talk from the Pothos creator](https://www.youtube.com/watch?v=LqKPfMmxFxw).
+The main benefit I see of Pothos over Nexus is simplicity and more active development.
+- Observability & Tracing: having visibility into the health of your GraphQL API is essential, as I demo in [this talk](https://www.youtube.com/watch?v=H9P2rrQJEts).

+## Intro

 This repo shows how to build a GraphQL server with TypeScript and the following technologies:

 - [**Fastify**](https://www.fastify.io/): Fast and low overhead web framework, for Node.js